gobbcuh/c-math-tutor-randomizer/README.md

 # 🎮 **Jasmin's Math Randomizer Tutor** 🎮

 Welcome to **Jasmin's Math Randomizer Tutor**, an exciting and interactive math game, *all available right in your console*!
-This fun educational game is designed to help learners practice basic arithmetic operations like addition, subtraction, multiplication, and division.
-With randomly generated questions and score tracking, this program makes learning math a fun, rewarding experience!
+This fun educational game is designed to help learners practice basic arithmetic operations, with randomly generated questions and score tracking.

 ## 🌟 **Features** 🌟
 - **Math Operations**: Practice addition, subtraction, multiplication, and division.